Spooky323/NoBoom/README.md

 # NoBoom
-Beat Saber mod that disabled the bomb particle effect when you hit a bomb.
+Beat Saber mod that disables the bomb particle effect when you hit a bomb.